Research and engagement — Digital Identity Programme

 Engagement with individuals, businesses, Treaty partners, government and the private sector to understand their experiences of digital identity revealed 4 main issues.

-The current digital identity ecosystem has gaps in how it’s regulated and operated that block the development and adoption of digital identity services.
+The current digital identity system has gaps in how it’s regulated and operated that block the development and adoption of digital identity services.

 Feedback from organisations and individuals revealed issues that can be categorised under 4 main themes: